Last updated: May 4, 2026

 - Must provide your WV Business Registration Certificate number from the Tax Department

-LPAB insurance requirements:
+LPAB minimum insurance requirements:

 - Bodily injury: $300,000 minimum coverage